 Walking really is like medicine.
 It eases RA pain and strengthens the muscles that support your joints.
 It can boost your mood, help you sleep better, and make you fit enough to keep doing the things you love to do.
-It lowers your blood pressure and could even help you live longer.
+It lowers your blood pressure and could help you live longer, too.

 Use these tips to make walking more fun and part of your daily routine.

 Go slowly.
-If you're out of shape and just getting started, be careful.
-If a 5-minute walk in the morning and evening is all you can manage, that's fine.
+If you're out of shape and just getting started, take it easy.
+A 5-minute walk in the morning and another in the evening might be all you can manage, and that's fine.
 At first, walk on a flat surface and avoid hills.
 Then build up, adding more minutes each session.
-Pacing yourself is so important when you have RA.
+It’s so important to pace yourself when you have RA.
 If you overdo it by jumping from no walks to hour-long hikes, it could take you weeks to recover.

 Have a good pair of shoes.
-The only crucial expense of walking is a good pair of shoes.
-If your shoes are worn out, or fit poorly, walking may hurt.
-And if walking hurts, you won't want to do it anymore.
-Invest in shoes that offer solid support.
-Thick treads may lower your risk of falling.
-Get your feet measured, too -- your size may have changed over the years.
-Be ready to replace your shoes every 500 miles.
+This is the only crucial expense of walking.
+If your shoes are worn out or they fit poorly, walking won’t feel good, and you won't want to do it anymore.
+Invest in a pair that offers solid support.
+Thick treads may help you avoid falls.
+Get your feet measured, too, because your size may have changed over the years.
+Replace your shoes every 500 miles.

 Take breaks.
 If you aim to walk 30 minutes today, don't do it all at once.
 Rest along the way.
-For instance, try walking in a park or at the mall where you know there are plenty of benches.
+For instance, walk in a park or at the mall where you know there are plenty of benches.
 Sit down for a few minutes when you need to.

-Walk with a friend.
-You're more likely to enjoy exercise, and stick to it, if you do it with someone else.
-Find a walking buddy and make a pledge to walk regularly.
-Your buddy could be your spouse or a neighbor -- or even your dog.
-If you know someone else, or something else, is counting on you, you're more likely to keep on track.
+Stroll with a friend.
+You're more likely to enjoy exercise and stick to it if you do it with someone else.
+Find a walking buddy and promise to walk regularly.
+Your buddy could be your partner or a neighbor -- or even your dog.
+If you know another person or a pet is counting on you, you're more likely to keep on track.
 It can push you to get and out and move when you might otherwise stay on the couch.